Camps and Classes

 Synetic Summer Camps are a staple of Northern Virginia summer activities.
 Sign up and see why parents call our camps “life changing” and “the best theater program in the DC area!”

-Summer Camp will run June 20 – August 25 with 7 different performance/camp options for any schedule.
+Summer Camp will run from late June – late August 2024 with 7 different performance/camp options for any schedule.

 Still not sure and have more questions?
 Check out our camps FAQ page for more information or contact us: camps@Synetictheater.org